Divya1Metta/CaseStudy/README.md

 # CarConnect, a Car Rental Platform

-• Follow object-oriented principles throughout the Java programming assignments.
+• Follow object-oriented principles throughout the python programming assignments.
 Use classes and objects to model real-world entities, encapsulate data and behavior, and ensure code reusability.
 • Throw user defined exception from method and handle in the main method.